Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Native or Proton

-Either should work but from my testing Proton is more stable for now.
-Proton 8.0, Proton Experimental, and [Proton GE](<https://github.com/GloriousEggroll/proton-ge-custom>) have all been tested and all 3 work.
+Native is currently not recommended, as it requires manual fixing in a lot of cases.
+You'll likely want to use Proton.
+Proton 8.0, Proton Experimental, and [Proton GE 8](<https://github.com/GloriousEggroll/proton-ge-custom>) have all been tested and all 3 work.

 By default Steam will download the native Linux build, in order to use the Windows version with Proton you will need to force it in Resonite's properties (`Properties < Compatibility`).
 From there you can choose any version of Proton you want.